ibrahimmkhalid/ultralytics/docs/en/integrations/ibm-watsonx.md

 - **Kaggle Account**: For loading datasets, you'll need a Kaggle account and an API key.
 - **Jupyter Notebook**: Set up a Jupyter Notebook environment within Watsonx.ai for coding and model training.

-For more information on setting up your environment, visit our [Ultralytics Installation guide](../quickstart.md).
+For more information on setting up your environment, visit our [SFDT_Ibrahim Installation guide](../quickstart.md).